pbsugg/http2-frame-visualizer/README.md

 ## Goals of the project

  For a user (developer audience), I want the basic functionality of the http/2 protocol to become apparent at a glance.
 When I make a GET request to a site, the user should immediately see the exchange of frames from client to user and vice-versa (see mockup_images).
-BOTTOM LINE: What "value" do I add over another visualization service like chrome's "net-internals?"

 ### Project Components